WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

 adb reboot fastboot
 ```

-Your Duo will be rebooted to fastbootd (not fastboot).
+Your Surface Duo will be rebooted to fastbootd (not fastboot).
 Once you're there:

 ```
 fastboot getvar all